woodrufw/screenfetch-c/README.md

 * On Linux and Solaris, libX11 is required.
 In most package managers, this is listed as `libX11-dev`.

+* screenfetch-c has it's own screenshot creation and saving code based on jpeglib.h, in order to utilize it you are advised to install `libjpeg-turbo`, notice the **turbo**.
+The program will fallback to **scrot** and **screencapture** if jpeglib.h is not present while compiling the program.

 Installing screenfetch-c is very simple:

 ```bash